 - Monitoring of Review Decisions

-1. The Purpose of Looked After Children's Reviews
+1. The Purpose of Children in our Care Reviews

-A Looked After Children's Review must take place before any significant change is made to the child's Care Plan, unless that is not reasonably practicable, including a decision to cease looking after a child.
+A Children in our Care Review must take place before any significant change is made to the child's Care Plan, unless that is not reasonably practicable, including a decision to cease looking after a child.

-Looked After Children's Reviews should normally be conducted at a meeting although this may not be required in respect of a child who has been in a designated Long-term Foster Placement for over twelve months (see Section 10, Looked After Children's Reviews Concerning Children in Long Term Foster Placements).
+Reviews should normally be conducted at a meeting although this may not be required in respect of a child who has been in a designated Long-term Foster Placement for over 12 months (see Section 10, Reviews Concerning Children in Long Term Foster Placements).

-The purpose of the Looked After Children's Review is to:
+The purpose of the Children in our Care Review is to:

-- Ensure that appropriate plans are in place to safeguard and promote the overall welfare of the Looked After Child in the most effective way and achieve permanence for him/her within a timescale that meets his or her needs;
+- Ensure that appropriate plans are in place to safeguard and promote the overall welfare of the child in the most effective way and achieve permanence for them within a timescale that meets their needs;

 - To monitor the progress of the plans and ensure they are being progressed effectively;